freerange/site/soups/weeknotes/week-161.snip.markdown

 ###Whitehall handover

-This week was our second week of the [Whitehall app][whitehall app] handover.
+Week 161 was our second week of the [Whitehall app][whitehall app] handover.
 We've been radically stripping back the user interface and beginning to build it back up with a look and feel that is closer to the [Citizen][GovUK] site.
 In doing this, we were exposed with sharpened focus to the difficulties present in creating an intuitive map of government structure and activities.

 It became clear that it was not just a matter of changing a few colours, we had not yet addressed some of the more subtle aspects of our challenge, and this left me a little concerned, after all I'd been partly responsible for trying to lay the foundation that this design activity would be using.